hyling/kean.github.io/_posts/2017-06-06-rxtesting.markdown

 uuid: cdddbe85-b27a-4ba3-8336-340919e3cf04
 ---

 One of my favorite features of RxSwift is its testing infrastructure, RxTest.
-And it's an undersold one too, it's barely mentioned on a [Why](https://github.com/ReactiveX/RxSwift/blob/master/Documentation/Why.md) RxSwift page.
+And it's an undersold one too, it isn't even mentioned on a [Why RxSwift](https://github.com/ReactiveX/RxSwift/blob/master/Documentation/Why.md) page.
 Let's take at look at it on a real world example - paging in a scroll view.

 > Requirements: Xcode 8.3, Swift 3.1, RxSwift 3.5